LocalCoinIS/dev.bitshares.works/core/knowledge_base/research/after_installed.md

 #### Referral  Program

-BitShares has several different kinds of accounts: * Basic Account, and * Lifetime Member.
+LocalCoin has several different kinds of accounts: * Basic Account, and * Lifetime Member.

 Basic Accounts are free, but do not qualify for the referral program, nor any cash back on transaction fees.